grindytech/gafi-docs/learn/web3-gaming/the-home-of-developers.md

 ---
-description: >-
+description: Gafi's Innovative Solution
-  Gafi is the unique blockchain environment for both blockchain and non-blockchain developers.
 ---

-# New Development Environment
+# A New Development Environment

-1. The problems of the development environment

-When adopting web3 gaming, traditional games are likely to deal with three things:

-* Developing smart-contract\
-  Solidity is the most famous smart contract programming language for the Ethereum Environment, which is also the largest community in the blockchain space.
-However, Solidity is a new and nascent technology that takes an average of 6 months to learn.
-To build a blockchain game with Solidity, it took over 6 months to build, test, audit, and then deploy.
-If something went wrong, developers would deploy all over again and then replace new smart-contract addresses in all places.
-* Building the blockchain node\
-  To interact with the blockchain, the blockchain game needs stable PRC APIs.
-This can be a huge cost to run blockchain nodes and maintain them.
-* Dealing with security\
+The transition to web3 gaming often presents traditional game developers with a set of unique challenges.
+These typically include mastering smart contract development, maintaining blockchain nodes, and ensuring robust security.
+Gafi offers an innovative solution to these issues, providing a more accessible and secure development environment.

+I. The Challenges of Traditional Web3 Gaming Development

+1. Developing Smart Contracts: Solidity, the primary programming language for Ethereum-based smart contracts, is relatively new and requires around six months to learn proficiently.
+Building a blockchain game using Solidity involves an extensive process of development, testing, auditing, and deployment, which can take over six months.
+If issues arise, developers must repeat the entire process.
+2. Maintaining Blockchain Nodes: Interacting with the blockchain necessitates stable PRC APIs, requiring the operation and maintenance of blockchain nodes, which can be costly.
-  Since smart contracts are young and everyone can deploy their own smart contracts on the blockchain in any way they want.
-Thus, we have seen many hacks and thefts happening in the blockchain space.
-Usually, users will sign any transaction that comes in front of them with little or no research, and then hackers can take control of their accounts.
-Quite often, even reputable smart contracts have been exploited due to poor code quality.
+3. Ensuring Security: Given the novelty of smart contracts and the freedom for anyone to deploy them on the blockchain, security breaches, hacks, and thefts are common.
+Users often sign transactions without thorough research, leaving their accounts vulnerable.
+Even reputable smart contracts have been exploited due to subpar code quality.

-2. What is the solution?
+II.
+Gafi's Innovative Solution

-* Gafi builds an exclusive environment where developers can use APIs to fully manage in-game finances.
-And yes, every developer from blockchain to non-blockchain to non-developers is familiar with calling APIs.
-From creating collections and items to setting upgrade rules can be done easily via the API in just a matter of minutes.
+Gafi has created a dedicated environment where developers can use APIs to manage in-game finances fully.
+This approach is familiar to developers across the spectrum, from blockchain specialists to non-blockchain developers and even non-developers.
+Tasks such as creating collections and items or setting upgrade rules can be accomplished via the API in just minutes.

-* Gafi is built from a state-of-art blockchain framework: Substrate and the most loved programing language: Rust which is familiar to developers.
-Unlike most traditional blockchains, Gafi uses a new blockchain upgrade mechanism: [Forkless](https://docs.substrate.io/maintain/runtime-upgrades/) upgrade, any changes in the Gafi blockchain must go through governance (Community Audit), this mechanism brings extremely high security to the Gafi ecosystem.
+Built on the cutting-edge Substrate blockchain framework and programmed in Rust, a widely-used and popular language, Gafi offers a user-friendly development environment.
+Unlike traditional blockchains, Gafi employs a forkless upgrade mechanism for its blockchain.
+Any changes to the Gafi blockchain must undergo a community audit, ensuring a high level of security within the Gafi ecosystem.

-In addition, developers can also use runtime features and earn significant rewards, for more information please visit [Blockchain Incentives](https://wiki.gafi.network/learn/blockchain-incentives) to learn more.
+Developers can also leverage runtime features and earn considerable rewards.
+For more information on these incentives, please visit the 'Blockchain Incentives' section on our website.

+\